beyond-all-reason/tachyon/src/schema/clan/README.md

-# Clan

-Clans are a permanent kind of party with additional features.
+Clans are a permanent kind of [party](https://github.com/beyond-all-reason/tachyon/blob/master/docs/schema/party.md) with additional features.

 A clan has a profil which includes several information like tag, name, description.
-The following use-case diagrams gives an overview about the topics which has to be handled with this schema:

 ### Manage clan